andkon/andkon.github.io/_posts/2020-08-13-deal-fishing.md

 Compared to the barest example we saw above, this `config` contains one extra key: `physics` !
 We’ve set gravity to zero, so there won’t be any falling.
 Instead, we’ll use physics to handle overlaps and collisions between our player and the pond.

-And in your `module.html` file, we’ll add one line so that it looks like this:
+And in your `module.html` file, we’ll add a couple lines so that it looks like this:

 {% raw %}
 ```
+{{ module.text }}
 {{ require_js('https://cdn.jsdelivr.net/npm/phaser@3.24.1/dist/phaser.min.js', 'head')}}
 ```
 {% endraw %}